Doing Broken Coast Pipe Dream today, direct medical purchase.

 So maybe an entertaining profile is like walking across cool dew on wet grass, then moving into something abrasive, like gravel before a comforting feel, like sand.
 And the character would be like walking to the beach on a cool morning.

-Or maybe the character is strange and transverses dimension; like a caustic scent, as if you’re walking though a garment factory, the smell of icy clove while walking across a lush field of green, which proceeds into a dark cave where aromatic flower seem to grow.
+Or maybe the character is strange and transverses dimension; like a caustic scent, as if you’re walking through a garment factory, the smell of icy clove while walking across a lush field of green, which proceeds into a dark cave where aromatic flowers seem to grow.
 For those profiles, the character lives in a more abstract place, where you couldn’t necessarily relate it to something and do it enough justice.

 Direct Medical vs Recreational Purchase

-Check back to my previous review of Pipe Dream, it’s the same lot number, same content, same pack date.
+Check back to my previous review of Coast Pipe Dream, it’s the same lot number, same content, same pack date.
 The direct medical offering was purchased after the recreational offering, so it is technically older.

 The direct medical is also more expensive, regularly $12.58/g vs the same offering from a recreational store ($11.43/g).